 - Install fenders.
 These help to keep you, your bike, and your gear clean while cycling on wet roads.
 They can also increase the life of your drivetrain by keeping it cleaner.

 - Install racks.
 The easiest and least expensive way to haul your gear is with a rack and pannier setup.
-I like the Ibera Bike Rack.
-It’s well made, affordable, and works with a large variety of bikes.

 - Upgrade the saddle.
 Because you’ll be spending so much time in the saddle while touring, you might want to replace it with a more comfortable option.
 Leather saddles are popular for touring.
 I like the Brooks B17 Standard Saddle.
 You can read my review of here.